conversationplatform/cnv-docs/README.md

 The whole project is divided in to the following repositories:

 -   [`cnv-middleware`](https://github.com/VisualVest-GmbH/cnv-middleware)
-    -   this is the comunication channel (backend) of the entire project.
+    -   this is the communication channel (backend) of the entire project.
     -   it is a nodeJS application written in typescript, using the NestJS framework.
     -   for the database, it uses ArangoDB, a document and graph database.
 -   [`cnv-plugins`](https://github.com/VisualVest-GmbH/cnv-plugins)